plone/Products.ATContentTypes/Products/ATContentTypes/README.txt

   * Translateable using LinguaPlone.

-  * TemplateMixin: All types are using the template feature of Archetypes that allows you to choose the view template per instance.
-Simply register your template, assign it to a type and choose it in the edit form of your object.
+  * Dynamic Views: All types are using the new dynamic view FTI that allows you to choose the view template per instance.
+You can configure the templates in the portal_types tool.
 This features is used to turn an ordinary folder into a photo ablum by simple switching to a different view.

   * Permissions per type and feature: Every type has its own add permission